American University of Central Asia

-The American University of Central Asia (AUCA) (Борбордук Азиядагы Америка Университети; Американский Университет Центральной Азии), formerly the Kyrgyz-American School and the American University in Kyrgyzstan, is a liberal arts university located in Bishkek, the capital of the republic of Kyrgyzstan.
+The American University of Central Asia (AUCA) (Борбордук Азиядагы Америка Университети; Американский Университет Центральной Азии), formerly the Kyrgyz-American School and the American University in Kyrgyzstan, is a liberal arts university located in Bishkek, the capital of the Kyrgyz Republic.

 History

-AUCA began its existence in 1993 as the Kyrgyz-American School (KAS), a specialist school within the Kyrgyz State National University (KSNU) in Bishkek.
-In 1997, it was established as an independent institution and given a new name, the American University in Kyrgyzstan (AUK).
-Funding was provided by the United States government and the Open Society Institute (an NGO established by Hungarian philanthropist George Soros).
+AUCA began its existence in 1993 as the Kyrgyz-American School, a specialist school within the Kyrgyz State National University in Bishkek.
+In 1997, it was established as an independent institution and given a new name, the American University in Kyrgyzstan.
+Funding was provided by the United States government and the Open Society Institute, an NGO established by Hungarian philanthropist George Soros.
 One of its founders was human rights attorney and journalist Scott Horton.

 In 2002, AUCA adopted its current name, to reflect both that its student body was drawn from many countries, and the university's goal was to serve the entire region.
 While the university focuses on offering higher education opportunities to Central Asian students, its student body and faculty increasingly come from all over Asia and other parts of the world.

 In March 2010, AUCA established a partnership with Bard College located in New York State in the United States.
 The partnership allows students of American Studies, Anthropology, Economics, European Studies, International and Comparative Politics, Journalism and Mass Communications, Psychology, Sociology, and Software Engineering programs to receive liberal arts degrees fully accredited in the US.

 According to the USAID accreditation report, "AUCA is the first higher education institution in Central Asia that functions according to the American model, with a credit-hour system, an American-style liberal arts curriculum, and a commitment to democratic values, freedom of expression and inquiry, and academic integrity and honesty."

 The university is chartered in Kyrgyzstan and is authorized by the Kyrgyz Ministry of Education to offer the Kyrgyz National Diploma in eleven undergraduate programs and one graduate program, an MBA.
 AUCA also offers American-style diplomas, and students are required to take courses in both Russian and English.

+After the US troop withdrawal from Afghanistan in 2021, and the subsequent collapse of the Islamic Republic of Afghanistan, a number of Afghan students continued their studies at AUCA.
+The 2022 AUCA commencement was a joint events with students graduating from the American University of Afghanistan.

 Old Campus

 The former main building of American University of Central Asia was constructed in the 1930s and was used by the Central Committee of the Communist Party of the Kirghiz SSR, and by the Supreme Soviet of the Kirghiz Soviet Socialist Republic.

 Portraits of Vladimir Lenin, Karl Marx, and Friedrich Engels still hang in the conference hall of the old main building of AUCA, while the coat of arms of the Kirghiz SSR is kept on the facade of the building.

-In 2008 Ishak Masaliev, then a Kyrgyz parliament member from the Party of Communists of Kyrgyzstan, called to change the location of AUCA, because of the "historic value" of the current main building.
+In 2008 Iskhak Masaliev, then a Kyrgyz parliament member from the Party of Communists of Kyrgyzstan, called to change the location of AUCA, because of the "historic value" of the current main building.